TristanItoh/hybrid-kart/JOURNAL.md

 6. Install everything onto frame

 ### Trial and error
 There's been a lot of random stuff ive had to buy for this project.
 First I bought a drill press to drill holes into pipes easier.
 But just holding pipes under it is too unstable, so I decided i needed a pipe notcher too to hold it in place.
 So I bought some random pipe notcher from offerup.
 It was crazy nasty so I had to clean it up.
-And then I realized my drill doesnt fit the long thingy.
+And then I realized my drill doesnt fit the shaft.
 So I tried putting it on the drill press instead, but it just wouldn't stay on steady.
-And then that one kind of broke, so I bought a brand new one.
+And then that one kind of broke, so I bought a brand new pipe notcher.
 And even that one didn't work.
 So i kind of had to give up with the drill press and instead do a regular drill.
-So i then had to buy an entire new drill just to fit...
+So i then had to buy an entire new drill with a bigger shaft and yeah...
 Yap over.

 ### Design
 So I've already designed the model but i wanted to clearly have what pipes im using for what parts, how to cut them up, and basically just all the information i'll need to assemble the frame.
 Here's some examples: